mcharouk/aws/DiscoveryDays/Generative AI Essentials for Technical and Business Decision Makers.md

 ## Start with leaders

-* drive first alignment among leaders
+* As a leader, get insights to know where the organization needs to support generative AI initiatives.

+### Drive

 * shared vision of GenAI
 * how to deal with organizational changes

-* As a leader, get insights to know where the organization needs to support generative AI initiatives.
-  * *Drive* : Discuss use cases with business leaders.
-Explain expected benefits
+* Discuss use cases with business leaders.
+* Explain expected benefits

+### Discover

 * Evaluate how initiatives perform across multiple key business areas
   * *Discover* : through informal discussions, surveys, understand if the support you provide is relevant or not
 * it can facilitate decision-making regarding
   * talent acquisition,
   * the required level of training for current employees,
   * acceleration of recruiting and skill-building needed.

+### Understand

-* *Understand* : consider the impact genAI will have on employees.
+* consider the impact genAI will have on employees.
 This will determine the level and effort needed

 ## Prepare your employees